jverzani/CalculusWithJulia.jl/markdown/precalc/functions.md

 State the domain and range of $f(x) = |x + 2|$.

 ````
+CalculusWithJulia.WeaveSupport.Radioq(["Domain is all non-negative numbers,
+ range is all non-negative numbers", "Domain is all real numbers, range is
+all real numbers", "Domain is all non-negative numbers, range is all real n
+umbers", "Domain is all real numbers, range is all non-negative numbers"],
-CalculusWithJulia.WeaveSupport.Radioq(["Domain is all real numbers, range i
+4, "", nothing, [1, 2, 3, 4], ["Domain is all non-negative numbers, range i
 s all non-negative numbers", "Domain is all real numbers, range is all real
  numbers", "Domain is all non-negative numbers, range is all real numbers",
- "Domain is all non-negative numbers, range is all non-negative numbers"],
-1, "", nothing, [1, 2, 3, 4], ["Domain is all real numbers, range is all no
-n-negative numbers", "Domain is all real numbers, range is all real numbers
-", "Domain is all non-negative numbers, range is all real numbers", "Domain
- is all non-negative numbers, range is all non-negative numbers"], "", fals
+ "Domain is all real numbers, range is all non-negative numbers"], "", fals
 e)
 ````